Main players in Slovenia's snap election - Journal du Cameroun

 But Cerar claims to have restored stability in Slovenia, and under his tenure the economy has recovered after being on the brink of needing a eurozone bailout in 2013.

+However, Cerar’s appeal as an outsider evaporated as soon as he went into coalition with established centre-left parties, according to political analyst Matevz Tomsic.

-Nevertheless, the last months of his government were marked by increasing tension among his coalition partners and he resigned a few months before his term was due to end in July.
+Added to that, the last months of his government were marked by increasing tension among his coalition partners, leading to him resigning a few months before his term was due to end in July.

-Cerar wants back in to win a stronger mandate this time, but his Modern Centre Party (SMC) has been lagging in the polls.

-His appeal as an outsider evaporated as soon as he went into coalition with established centre-left parties, says political analyst Matevz Tomsic.

-“His party has no chance of playing an important role in forming the next government,” Tomsic told AFP.
+His Modern Centre Party (SMC) finished fourth with just under 10 percent — a huge drop from its leading position in 2014 — but Cerar insisted the result meant his party “remains an important player on the political stage”, perhaps hinting at a role in anti-Jansa coalition.